marbinner/debate_bot/README.md

 ## 💡 Usage Tips

-### Effective Debating
+### Effective Conversations

-- **Be Specific**: All personalities challenge vague claims - define your terms clearly
+- **Be Specific**: Many personalities challenge vague claims - define your terms clearly
-- **Expect Pushback**: Each bot assumes you're wrong and will find flaws in unique ways
-- **Try Different Personalities**: Each offers a completely different debate experience
+- **Experiment with Personalities**: Each offers a completely different conversation experience
-- **Stay Engaged**: Short, focused responses work best for rapid back-and-forth
+- **Adjust Temperature**: Lower values (0.1-0.3) for consistent responses, higher (0.8-2.0) for creativity
-- **Watch the Thinking**: Enable thinking mode to see how the bot analyzes your arguments
+- **Watch the Thinking**: Enable thinking mode to see how the bot analyzes your messages
+- **Export Conversations**: Save interesting conversations as markdown files

-### Personality Differences
+### Creating New Personality Types

-- **Debate Bro**: Hits you with pure logic and facts, no mercy
-- **Debate Sis**: Destroys you with cuteness while being devastatingly logical
-- **Debate Baby**: Makes you feel dumb through innocent toddler questions
-- **Triggered Lib**: Attacks through moral superiority and academic credentials
+The system is designed to support any type of personality, not just debate-focused ones:

+- **Helpful Assistant**: Traditional supportive AI helper
+- **Creative Writer**: Collaborative storytelling and writing partner
+- **Teacher**: Educational and explanatory responses
+- **Therapist**: Supportive and reflective conversations
+- **Expert Consultant**: Domain-specific expertise (law, medicine, tech, etc.)

 ### Customizing Behavior

 Edit any personality file in `prompts/` to adjust:
-- Tone and aggressiveness
+- Tone and communication style
 - Response length preferences
-- Focus areas (logic, evidence, definitions)
+- Focus areas and expertise
-- Debate style (Socratic, adversarial, etc.)
+- Conversation approach and goals

 ## 🔧 Development

 The project uses:
 - **Google Gemini 2.5 Flash Preview** for AI responses with thinking
-- **Streamlit** for the web interface with personality selector
+- **Streamlit** for the web interface with personality management
 - **asyncio** for streaming responses
 - **Simple file-based configuration** for easy personality management